 - Pain and suffering

 - Mental anguish

 - General damages

 Building Your Wrongful Death Claim

-The legal team at Van Dorn, Curtiss & Rousseau, PLLC is well-versed in the particulars of wrongful death litigation.
+The legal team at Van Dorn, Curtiss, Rousseau & Ross, PLLC is well-versed in the particulars of wrongful death litigation.
 We have mastered the ability to prove malicious intent in order to recover punitive damages, and our consistency in recovering jury awards reflects this.

 Our legal team also understands that wrongful death laws vary from state to state, and a plaintiff must act quickly.
 The statute of limitations to make a wrongful death claim in Vermont is two years and in New Hampshire, it is three years.
 Our experienced attorneys have the expertise and connections necessary to plan your legal course of action and recruit experts to testify as to the negligence of the defendant.